-Addiction professionals can tell whether there is a real mental illness or a substance-induced mental illness based on what substance has been used and abused.
+Addiction professionals can tell whether a real mental illness or a substance-induced mental illness is based on what substance has been used and abused.
 For every action, there is an equal and opposite reaction.

 Do Co-Occurring Disorders Have a Common Cause?

-Substance abuse is a mental illness, so it is possible that both of these co-occurring disorders have a common cause:
+Substance use disorder is a mental illness, so both of these co-occurring disorders may have a common cause:

 - Nature.
 Genetic predisposition.